-Note - This Principle is likely to be most relevant when the Organisation is operating in or neighbouring communal areas or resettlement farms where Indigenous People may be living or have rights of access to the area and its resources.
+Note - This Principle is relevant when the Organisation is operating in or neighbouring communal areas or resettlement farms where Indigenous People may be residing or have rights of access to the area and its resources.

-The Constitution of Namibia emphasises equality and freedom from discrimination on the grounds of sex, ethnic origin or social or economic status etc..
-It does not make specific reference to marginalised or indigenous groups but Article 23 allows Parliament to enact legislation to provide affirmative actions to redress social, economic and educational imbalances.
+The Constitution of Namibia emphasises equality and freedom from discrimination on the grounds of sex, ethnic origin or social or economic status etc. It does not make specific reference to marginalised or indigenous groups but Article 23 allows Parliament to enact legislation to provide affirmative actions to redress social, economic and educational imbalances.
 Although Namibia has no legislation dealing directly with indigenous peoples, it has a number of interconnected Acts of Parliament which provide for implementing certain rights of indigenous peoples, particularly in the areas of land, leadership, natural resource management and education.

 Principle 3 and its Criteria ensure that Indigenous People are identified and their legal and customary rights are safeguarded under the laws of Namibia.
-If the Management Unit cannot identify any Indigenous People who claim any rights in its management area or wider area, Criteria and Indicators from 3.1.2 onwards become non-applicable.
+If the Management Unit does not have Indigenous People who exist or claim any rights in its management area, Criteria 3.2, 3.3, 3.4, 3.5, and 3.6 are non-applicable.